 The 303(d) Listing Methodology workgroup considers revisions to this document every two years to support the development of the 303(d) List of Impaired Waters and the Monitoring & Evaluation List.
 Revisions or additions often come from issues raised during the previous 303(d) listing cycle.

 How to get involved

-303(d) Listing Methodology stakeholder meetings will occur monthly from September through December 2021.
+303(d) Listing Methodology stakeholder meetings will occur monthly from September through November 2023.
 At the end of these meetings, the division will propose revisions to the listing methodology that the Water Quality Control Commission will consider through an administrative action hearing.
-The administrative action hearing is scheduled for March of 2022.
+The administrative action hearing is scheduled for March 2024.

-The division launched this stakeholder effort with a virtual kickoff on Wed., Sept.
-15, 2021.
-A copy of each meeting recording, chat, presentation, and other meeting materials are available in this public folder after each meeting.
+The division launched this stakeholder effort with a virtual kickoff on September 20, 2023.
+A copy of the meeting recording, chat, presentation, and other meeting materials are stored in this public folder.